uhellstr/formula1-statistics-database/README.md

 Loading Ergast data into the database is done thru DBMS_SCHEDULER.
 The F1_LOGIK.AUTO_ERGAST_LOAD_JOB runs workdays at 20:00, you can change this to suite your need.
 After installation it is recommended to start the job manually to start load data into the database.
-This will take some tim ~1-2 hours , check the status some times if fails due to networking issues It is safe to restart since it will continue to load from where it failed.
+This will take some time ~1-2 hours , check the status some times if fails due to networking issues It is safe to restart since it will continue to load from where it failed.

 # Getting started with analysing formula 1 data.